Variable star: Long period variables

-Mira variables are Asymptotic giant branch (AGB) red giants.
-Over periods of many months they fade and brighten by between 2.5 and 11 magnitudes, a 6 fold to 30,000 fold change in luminosity.
+Mira variables are aging red giant stars nearing the end of their active life on asymptotic giant branch (AGB).
+They have radial pulsation periods that can range from under 100 to over 2,000 days, although most are in the 200 to 450 day range.
+They fade and brighten over a range of 8 magnitudes, a thousand fold change in luminosity.
 Mira itself, also known as Omicron Ceti (ο Cet), varies in brightness from almost 2nd magnitude to as faint as 10th magnitude with a period of roughly 332 days.
 The very large visual amplitudes are mainly due to the shifting of energy output between visual and infra-red as the temperature of the star changes.
 In a few cases, Mira variables show dramatic period changes over a period of decades, thought to be related to the thermal pulsing cycle of the most advanced AGB stars.